MicheleGrieco/microblog/README.md

 source venv/bin/activate       # On macOS/Linux
 venv\Scripts\activate          # On Windows (cmd.exe)
 venv\Scripts\Activate.ps1      # On Windows PowerShell
+# Use only the command appropriate for your shell
 ```

 ### 3. Install dependencies